Posthumus Conference 2025 (Nijmegen, 27-28 May)

 peer commentator: {tba}

-10:30-12:15 Session 1C – Social capital and education in Central and East Africa
+10:30-12:15 Session 1C – New research on Central and East Africa

 Organised by Research Network ‘Routes and Roots in Colonial and Global History’